 The uptick in technology and a digital-first approach to business provides many benefits.
 However, it also creates opportunities for increasing cybercrime.
 Application security is constantly developing as an essential component of any organization, and companies are discovering the ways investing in a robust application security stack, for instance, DAST coupled with penetration testing, can help protect business-critical assets.

 DAST and pentesting both have the same goal to minimize risk and prevent attacks before they happen.
-So, what’s the difference between the two and how can your organization leverage these tools?
+Yet, the two approaches have notable differences that businesses should take into account.

 DAST vs Pentesting

 Dynamic Application Security Testing (DAST) is a simulation of automated attacks during runtime.
 That’s where the “dynamic” aspect comes into play, as it functions while systems are already running.
-DAST is a fully automated process using screening tools, while modern pentesting combines automation with the expertise of trained security professionals (pentesters) who test assets manually.
+Further, DAST is a fully automated process using screening tools which differs from pentesting which relies more on human testing.
+This makes DAST tools more ideal for frequent scans and pentesting better for a more in-depth view of your asset's security.

 DAST Screening Tools